abooode3/reading-notes-2/Read6.md

 7) Grater than or equal to (>=)-> use to checks if the number on the left is grater than or equal number on the right

-8) Less than or equal to (<=)-> use to checks if the number on the left is less than or equal number on the right
+8) Less than or equal to (<=)-> use to checks if the number on the left is less than or equal number on the right There are also many more operators to compare the result: logical operators:

+Logical Operatio=>
+1) && -> testes more than one condition
+if both expression evalute to true return TRUE if just one of expression return false then return FALSE

+2) || -> testes at least one condition
+if either expression evaluates to true then the expression return true if both return false then return false

+3) ! ->this operation takes a single boolean value and inverts it !true -> false
+!false ->true

 LOOPS=>